If you have questions about contractors, water meter installation or specific work required on your property, please contact the RM office.

 If the property is sold after the wastewater system is up and running, and before the home has been connected, the new owner has two years to hook up to the system following transfer of the title.

-Some homeowners may want to use the system as soon as possible because of problems with their septic fields or to reduce the cost of pumping out existing holding tanks.
-Others may wish to have certainty about the work and costs ahead so they can do some forward planning.
+Some homeowners may want to use the system as soon as it is ready because of problems with their septic fields or to reduce the cost of pumping out existing holding tanks.

 The rate won’t be determined until after the public consultation and Public Utilities Board rate approval process.
 In West St Paul, the average household pays $196 a quarter.
 We know rates will be higher in St. Andrews because lots are larger and we have more distance to cover.
 The cost per household could also be higher during the early years of operation, when fewer people are using the system.